 Rabat – Morocco’s ministry of foreign affairs shared a picture showing Moroccan minister of foreign affairs and cooperation, Nasser Bourita alongside American President, Donald Trump, and his wife, Melania Trump.

 The picture was taken following a UN meeting about drug trafficking entitled “Global call to action on the world drug problem.”
-This is the first official picture of a Moroccan minister with President Trump since he took office on January 20, 2017.
+This is the first official picture of a Moroccan minister, Bourita, with President Trump since he took office on January 20, 2017.

 It is unclear whether the Moroccan ministry of foreign affairs had scheduled a meeting with the American President.
 Regardless of the length or formality of the meeting between the Moroccan official and the US President, it takes a special significance for Moroccan public opinion, since it comes on the eve of Security Council meeting devoted to Western Sahara.

 Rencontre de M. #Nasser_Bourita avec le President des #ÉtatsUnis, M. #Donald_Trump, à l’issue de la conférence sur la lutte anti drogue dans le monde intitulée : “Global call to action on the world drug problem”.#Maroc #USA #MAECI #UNGA73 pic.twitter.com/5RGrJbfMMn

 — MAECI Maroc ?? (@MarocDiplomatie) September 27, 2018